hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 A `rewrite_rule` block exports the following:

-* `name` - Unique name of the rewrite rule block
+* `name` - Unique name of the Rewrite Rule

-* `rule_sequence` - Rule sequence of the rewrite rule that determines the order of execution in a set.
+* `rule_sequence` - Rule sequence of the Rewrite Rule that determines the order of execution in a set.

 * `condition` - One or more `condition` blocks as defined above.